arpitjain099/phoenix/python/projects/phiphi/README.md

 If you have created a new file with a new model, you will need to all this to `phiphi/all_models.py` so that alembic has it in the table metadata.

-Use make commands to create a revision:
+Use make commands to create a revision.
+Be aware that by default the revision will be created with the user `root`.
+See "Problems with files created in the container" for more information.
 ```bash
 message="<revision description>" make alembic_revision
 ```

-This command may ask for your password as it will change the owner of the auto-generated file.

 This will create a new migration file in `phiphi/migrations/versions` directory.
 The file will be named with a time stamp and a description of the migration.